Image Description: a closeup of dandelion fluff, or pappus, that carries the seeds.

 Why Dr. Ferguson?

 Dr. Ferguson uses research-based, standardized assessment tools for diagnostic evaluations, and she includes in-depth conversations from a neurodiversity-affirming perspective to understand you as a three-dimensional human being - not just test scores.
+Depending on age and needs, we can meet over telehealth (zoom) or in person.
 She will include specific tests that might be required by the services you are applying for, and she uses a neurodiversity-affirming approach while maintaining validity.
 Dr. Ferguson completes all aspects of the assessment process herself to ensure quality at every level.
 You receive a report explaining results using clear, understandable language.
 This report can help you apply for services and supports, if eligible.

 Every assessment includes screening for a wide variety of related concerns, including learning differences or disabilities, ADHD, anxiety, depression, obsessive-compulsive experiences, social relationships, stress, sleep problems, mood disorders, sensory issues, auditory and information processing, planning and organizing abilities, speech and language skills, fine and gross motor skills, trauma, and other concerns.
 Sometimes, Dr. Ferguson may refer you to another professional for further testing or treatment, such as a Speech and Language Pathologist, Occupational Therapist, Audiologist, or Neurologist.
 It is important to look at the "whole person" so that we can develop appropriate testing and treatment strategies.